rusuite/website/README.md

 ## Legal & IP constraints

 - Do **not**:
+  - Use the RuneTopic name, logo, or branding

+- Do:
+  - Create original copy, design, and branding under the project name **RuSuite**
   - Copy any HTML, CSS, JS, or backend code from RuneTopic
   - Copy any text, descriptions, or UI wording from RuneTopic
-  - Use the RuneTopic name, logo, or branding

-- Do:
-  - Use RuneTopic only as **inspiration for features and layout concepts**
-  - Create original copy, design, and branding under the project name **RuneSuite** (or another unique name I choose)

 ---